LukeShu/periwinkle/HACKING/rest-api.md

 that field, instead of a `POST` request.
 Similarly, if a `POST` request has a `_xsrf_token` field in the submitted document, the request shall be interpretted as if it had the `X-XSRF-TOKEN` HTTP header set to that value.
+Finally, if a `POST` request has a `_body` field, then the content of just that field will be treated as the submitted document body.

 > Rationale: HTML forms may only submit `GET` and `POST` requests;
 > which is silly, and requires work-arounds to allow browsers to